 Over the past year, the COVID-19 pandemic has thrust digital learning into a much larger spotlight.
 As schools around the country continue to face numerous challenges, many more students are being taught virtually.
 While the virtual classroom is different than face-to-face learning, virtual teachers are just as passionate about inspiring young minds as classroom teachers, so we at Where Learning Clicks would like to give you the opportunity to meet your virtual teachers.

-Last month, I had the pleasure of speaking with some of Edgenuity’s virtual teachers, during which I learned a great deal about teaching in an online environment.
+Last month, I had the pleasure of speaking with some of Edgenuity’s virtual teachers, during which time I learned a great deal about teaching in an online environment.
 But what struck me the most was how dedicated to student success and forward-thinking Edgenuity’s virtual teachers are.
 Everyone I spoke to was flexible, creative, caring, and most of all, highly supportive in helping students maximize their academic success, and below, you’ll get to hear from some of them.

 Meet Your Virtual Teachers